DyuthiVivek/Zense-Project/README.md

 8. Sign up at  https://www.assemblyai.com/dashboard/signup and get your API key.
 Paste it in `set_up_config.py`.

 9. Go to telegram and search for @BotFather.
 Follow the displayed steps to create a new bot.
 Paste the API token at `set_up_config.py`.
+Add your chat ID in `telegram.py`.

     You will be required to send a message to the bot the first time to complete authentication.